danhuss/awesome-sql/README.md

 - [SchemaSpy](https://github.com/schemaspy/schemaspy) - we will do the best to simplify documentation process of your database
 - [MissionKontrol](https://github.com/Mission-Kontrol/MissionKontrol) - Self-hosted admin panel to manage one or more MySQL/PostGRES databases.
 - [DBeaver](https://dbeaver.io) - Free multi-platform database tool for developers, database administrators, analysts and all people who need to work with databases.
 Supports all popular databases.
 - [EverSQL](https://www.eversql.com/) - SQL query optimization and database observability, powered by AI.
-EverSQL is the fastest way to optimize your database and SQL queries automatically.

 ## <a name="resources"></a>Resources